|12:00 PM - 1:00 PM

 - Workshop: Diversity and Inclusion in Translational Science: Success Stories and Lessons Learned

-Presenters: Xinzhi Zhang, MD, PhD, Erica Rosemond, PhD, Ewan K. Cobran, PhD, Anandi Krishnan, PhD, Juan Vasquez, MD, Jennifer Erves
+Presenters: Xinzhi Zhang, Erica Rosemond, PhD, Ewan Cobran, Anandi Krishnan, Jennifer Erves, Juan Vasquez, Joan Nagel, and Mercedes Rubio

 NIH depends upon a pool of highly talented scientists from diverse backgrounds as a way to ensure a robust scientific workforce in the biomedical, clinical, behavioral and social sciences.
 The Clinical and Translational Science Awards (CTSA) Program supports diversity and re-entry research supplement opportunities to promote diversity and inclusion in health-related research and re-entry into biomedical and behavioral research careers.
 The goal of these supplements is to build a diverse clinical and translational research workforce that is prepared to improve the quality, safety, efficiency, and speed of clinical and translational science research nationally.
 In this session, we will highlight outstanding diversity and re-entry research supplement awardees who have used this opportunity to advance their research careers and improve public health for all.
 Success stories and lessons learned will be shared for an interactive discussion with attendees.